talisainen/Scriptor-Jekyll-Theme/_posts/2025-05-12-visiting professors.md

 description: ""
 date: 2025-05-12
 feature_image: images/2025-05-12-visiting-professors/workshop10.jpg
-tags: [innovation, technology, PhD student, partnership, event]
+tags: [innovation, technology, students, partnership, event]
 ---
 Last week we had the pleasure of hosting guest professors Uglješa Marianovich and Slavko Rakic from the University of Novi Sad, Serbia.
 Their visit brought valuable insights and inspiration to both our staff and students.